sambacha/openevm/The-EVM-Calling-Conventions.md

 After jumping back to caller, we have to resume the execution:
 1. restore caller's frame pointer by storing the value at location `$fp - 32` to `0x40`.

+## External calls
+External calls are implemented using intrinsic calls.
+*TODO*